 The great thing is, you don't need to be rich to get started.
 In fact, we've found a way that nearly anyone can do it, even if you're just getting started in life.

-This single strategy that we call Cash Flow Banking is by far the easiest solution we've discovered to take your money out of Wall Street and keep it safe and secure.
+This single strategy that we call Elevation Banking is by far the easiest solution we've discovered to take your money out of Wall Street and keep it safe and secure.

 That way your money is totally under your control, out of reach of the Big Banks.